 PHAs have a variety of resources available to them for determination of the suitability of applicants.
 Generally, PHAs should reject applicants who have recent behavior that would warrant lease termination for a public housing resident.

-In order to determine the suitability of applicants the PHA will examine applicant history for the past five years.
-Such background checks will include:
+In order to determine the suitability of applicants the HACW may examine applicant history for the past two (2) years.
+Such background checks may include:

 Past Performance in Meeting Financial Obligations, Especially Rent